Documentation

 2. Place the "Legion AI Chat" block in your desired region

-3. Configure block settings (position, theme, placeholder)
+3. Configure block settings (position, theme, placeholder, greeting, accent color, article-button text)

 ### Creating a CMS App